pearu/f2py/doc/package_structure.rst

               name='foo'
               item=Line('end',(6, 6),'')

-.. automodule:: fparser.api
+.. _readfortran :
-    :members:

 readfortran.py
 --------------

-`This file`__ contains tools for reading Fortran codes from file and string objects.
+`This file`__ contains tools for reading Fortran codes from file and from string objects.

 __ https://github.com/stfc/fparser/blob/master/src/fparser/readfortran.py

-.. automodule:: fparser.readfortran
-    :members:

-To read Fortran code from a file, use `FortranFileReader` class.
+To read Fortran code from a file, use the `FortranFileReader` class.
-`FortranFileReader` class is iterator over Fortran code lines and is derived from `FortranReaderBase` class.
+The `FortranFileReader` class is an iterator over Fortran code lines and is derived from the `FortranReaderBase` class.
-It automatically handles the line continuations and comments, as well as it detects if Fortran file is in the free or fixed format.
+It automatically handles line continuations and comments, as well as detecting whether a Fortran file is in free or fixed format.

 For example,

 ::

-  >>> from readfortran import *
+  >>> from fparser.readfortran import *
   >>> import os
   >>> reader = FortranFileReader(os.path.expanduser('~/src/blas/daxpy.f'))
   >>> reader.next()